-The Company recorded impairment charges for certain idle assets of \$6,992, \$22,757 and \$11,626 for the years ended December 31, 2015, 2016 and 2017, respectively.
+The Company recorded impairment charges for certain manufacturing asset group of \$22,757, \$11,626 and \$30,968 for the years ended December 31, 2016, 2017 and 2018, respectively.
 The fair value of these assets was measured based on prices offered by unrelated third-party willing buyers and classified as level 3 fair value measurements as the offering prices are not observable.
+The impairment was recorded in general and administrative expenses of the MSS segment.